zemian/my-wordpress-starter/readme.md

 ```

 This will download and create the `wordpress` folder.
 This is the WP application, and we will not
 add this into our Git repository.
-We will setup local dev using this folder as the web server document
+We will setup local dev web server document root at the project root, and set the `wordpress` as sub folder.
-root.
 (See `wp-cli.yml` configuration).

 3. Copy `<my-wordpress-starter>/wp-config-local.php` to `<my-wordpress-starter>/wp-config.php` and change the default if needed.